luizoscargmacedo/automation_and_development_videos/README.md

-# Automation testing videos of Mobile (iOS and Android; Python, Appium, Selenium and Allure Report), Web Application (BDD, Selenium, Ruby, with Cucumber and Capybara using Gherkin syntax).
+# Automation testing videos of Mobile (iOS and Android), and Web Application.

 # Mobile UI Testing:
 iOS Automated Testing using; Python, Appium and Selenium.